 - Splash of whole milk

-Add the cheese, butter and shortening and mix on low speed until butter and shortening have incorporated and the consistency is crumbly.
+Once chilled, add them all to the bowl of a stand mixer.
+Mix on low speed until butter and shortening have incorporated and the consistency is crumbly.

 Pour in the whole milk slowly, until the dough starts to pull away from the sides of the bowl.